surma/surma.dev/content/things/portrait-mode.md

 Now that we know how to focus, determine the focal plane and even determine lens position with a given focal plane, we can take a look what happens when something is _out_ of focus.
 Looking at the image at the start of the article, you can see the fairly lights turning into larger circles of light, often refferred to as “Bokeh”.
 Bokeh is Japanese for “blur”, and as such _technically_ refers to anything that is out of focus, but depending on context, it can also be used to refer to point lights specifically.

+To figure this one out, we’ll have to introduce a bunch of variables and measurements.
+First, we have to separate our focal plane from where the light source is located.
+In our scenario, the focal plane is fairly close to the sensor, while the light source is further away.
+Through that, we can now figure out where the lens needs to located and which point the light from the light source will be focused on.

 <figure>

 |||geometry